Air Quality Workshops for Urban Students

 In Southern California’s San Gabriel Valley, more than 25 schools are located within 500 feet of the Los Angeles basin’s notoriously clogged freeways, exposing students to high levels of air pollution.
-In 2013, the Asian and Pacific Islander Obesity Prevention Alliance (APIOPA) began working with some of these schools to educate and empower students to work toward changes in the air quality on and around their school campuses.
+In 2013, Asian Pacific Islander Forward Movement (API Forward) began working with some of these schools to educate and empower students to work toward changes in the air quality on and around their school campuses.

 This case study illustrates how: